 There are three standard widths when it comes to range cookers: 90cm,100cm and 110cm.
 Increasing in width each time, the various sizes give you a lot of choice in terms of the number of ovens and burners that you get.

 90cm range cookers generally offer you a standard oven compartment, a full height compartment, and a dedicated grill, which in some cookers can also be used as a third oven.
 Beyond that and moving up to 100cm range or even those as large as 110cm, you will benefit from four cavities with up to three ovens and a dedicated grill, along with seven burners on the hob.
 Your choice will depend on the amount of kitchen space you have to work with, as well as your requirements.
 Range cookers are designed to be flexible in all situations, but those who cook regularly for larger groups will want to opt for a wider cooker.

-In addition to the three standard sizes, there is also a smaller 60cm option, which is ideal for more compact kitchens.
+In addition to the three standard sizes, there is also a smaller 60cm range style cooker, which is ideal for more compact kitchens.

 Range cookers are more than just appliances, which is why most are given considerable thought when they’re designed.
 Here at Leisure, we’re very pleased to be able to offer a wide variety of colours for you to choose from, allowing you to pick a range cooker that blends beautifully with your existing decor, or becomes the focal point of your new kitchen.

-Choose from sleek and modern black and stainless-steel options, traditional cream, or even one of our bold red or blue options.
+Choose from sleek and modern black and stainless-steel range cooker options, traditional cream, or even one of our bold red or blue options.
 The choice is entirely up to you; think about whether you want your cooker to blend in or stand out.